prohippo/pyelly/README.txt

                       fix bug in handling 00 in simpleTransform fix bug leaving Unicode prime (u2032) undefined as text extend "chemic" rules and integration test
                       update documentation
+ 1.5.6   - 08nov2018  allow for limited recursive prefix extractions
+                      ellyBase reorganized to handle prefix tokens
+                      ellyChar must let + be at end of token clean up ellyWildcard debugging and commentary
+                      treeLogic needs to allow for + at start of token extend "chemic" rules and integration test
+                      update "marking" integration test
+                      update documentation

 New versions will be for non-cosmetic changes in PyElly code.
 This typically